 Last weekend I was not scheduled to teach in our adult services at Mariners Church so I volunteered to teach Sunday morning in our kids ministry.
-I am so thankful for those who serve in kids ministry each week.
+I am so thankful for those who are a kids ministry volunteer.
 They make a massive impact on children and their families, and I wanted to be a part of their great work.
 If the Lord did not have me preaching in “big church” most weekends, I would be serving in kids ministry or student ministry.

 1. You will enjoy it.